usnistgov/OSCAL/docs/content/documentation/schema/_index.md

 ### Implementation Layer

-The [OSCAL implementation layer](implementation-layer/) provides models for describing how controls are implemented in a specific system or in distributed component that can be incorporated into a system.
+The [OSCAL implementation layer](implementation-layer/) provides models for describing how controls are implemented in a specific system or in a distributed component that can be incorporated into a system.

 The OSCAL implementation layer defines two models: